EMD GP30: Sales and in service

 The GP30 successfully countered the GE threat and kept EMD in the dominant position in the North American diesel market.
 While losing a little power to the GE and ALCO competition, the solidity and reliability of the GP30—and the familiarity of railroad mechanical departments with EMD products—ultimately won many more orders for EMD.
 948 were sold, in comparison to 476 U25Bs.
 In addition, the GP30 was only sold until the end of 1963, while the U25B was available until 1966.

 Most major railroads ordered GP30s, and many smaller ones did too.
 The largest orders were from the SOU (120), UP (111), ATSF (85), and the B&O (77).

 The sole purchaser of B units (by the mid-1960s generally an outdated concept) was the UP, who kept the practice of running its locomotives in matched sets much longer than others.
 Thirteen of those GP30B units were fitted with steam generators for heating passenger trains, the only GP30s to receive them.
 Prior to Amtrak, UP would use a GP30 and two boiler equipped GP30Bs on passenger trains when no E8s or E9s were available.

-Some units for the GM&O, MILW and SOO were built using trucks from ALCO trade-ins and therefore ride on ARR type B trucks instead of the EMD standard Blomberg Bs.
+Some units for the GM&O, MILW and SOO were built using trucks from ALCO trade-ins and therefore ride on AAR type B trucks instead of the EMD standard Blomberg Bs.
 An indisputable tribute to the quality of the GP30 design is the fact that a good number are still in service as of 2015, which is a service lifespan of over 50 years and well in excess of the design life of 25–30 years for the average diesel locomotive.
 Furthermore, when life-expired, some railroads chose to give them major rebuilds instead of scrapping them.

-Specifically, the Burlington Northern rebuilt GP30 (and GP35) units to the specifications of the later GP39.
-These rebuilds (known as GP39Es, GP39Ms and GP39Vs) came not only from the ranks of the units the BN inherited from its own merger, but from the Union Pacific, Southern Pacific, SAL, Southern and others.
-Some of these units received new EMD spartan cabs.